ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Default value: `1GiB`.

+## query_plan_join_inner_table_selection

+Select the side of the join to be the inner table in the query plan.
+Possible values: 'auto', 'left', 'right'.
+In `auto` mode, ClickHouse will try to choose the table with the smallest number of rows.

 ## use_json_alias_for_old_object_type

 When enabled, `JSON` data type alias will be used to create an old [Object('json')](../../sql-reference/data-types/json.md) type instead of the new [JSON](../../sql-reference/data-types/newjson.md) type.